DengpanFu/LUPerson/README.md

 The repository is for our CVPR2021 paper [Unsupervised Pre-training for Person Re-identification](https://arxiv.org/abs/2012.03753).

 ## LUPerson Dataset
 LUPerson is currently the largest unlabeled dataset for Person Re-identification, which is used for Unsupervised Pre-training.
 LUPerson consists of 4M images of over 200K identities and covers a much diverse range of capturing environments.

+**LUPerson can only be used for research, commercial usage is forbidden.**

 **Details can be found at ./LUP**.